 3. Artificial tanning

-In order to increase their muscular definition physique competitors use artificial tanning, just like professional bodybuilders.
-Tanning coupled with body oils can make your muscles appear much more detailed and separated.
+The competitors use artificial tanning and body oil to increase their muscular definition.
 However, this is not how your skin looks naturally.
 So, in a way – it’s still fake.

 5. High heels

-All female competitors are required to wear high heels in order to look taller and create the illusion of longer, sexier legs.
-Similar to make-up high heels are also part of the arsenal of the every day working woman.
-However, this doesn’t change the fact that high heels are not natural and the obvious fact is that walking in high heels sucks.
+All female competitors are required to wear high heels to look taller and create the illusion of longer, sexier legs.
+Cool, but this doesn’t change the fact that high heels are not natural as proven by the fact that it’s hard to walk in similar shoes.

 Pay The Price To Look Like A Man

-Compared to professional female bodybuilders physique competitors have been able to keep most of the their feminine traits.
-Unfortunately, the anabolics still take a burden and come with side effects such as deepening of the voice, increased body hair at odd places, enlargement of the clitoris, hair loss, acne, male face features, anovulation, delayed menstrual cycles, depression, feeling hostile and many more.
+Unlike professional female bodybuilders, physique competitors have been able to keep some of their feminine traits.
+Unfortunately, the anabolics still come with side effects such as deepening of the voice, increased body hair at odd places, enlargement of the clitoris, hair loss, acne, facial changes, anovulation, delayed menstrual cycles, depression, feeling hostile…etc.

-With that being said there’s nothing wrong with working out.
-Females that are natural will never get ‘as muscular as men’ no matter how hard they train.
-There is no need to be afraid of doing ‘male’ exercises.
-You won’t look like a man unless you also have the hormonal profile of one.
+Having said that, there’s nothing wrong with working out.
+Natural females will never get as muscular as men regardless of how hard they train.
+You won’t look like a man unless you have the hormonal profile of one.